QuenumGerald/pay-with-sand-SDK/README.md

  - Note: SAND on Polygon does not support EIP-2612 permit today; SDK performs approve → pay automatically
  - Automatic ERC-20 allowance handling when not using permit (sends `approve` if needed)
  - Styled with The Sandbox blue palette (button + title gradient)
- - Works with wallets connected via RainbowKit/Wagmi (MetaMask, WalletConnect v2, etc.)
+ - Works with wallets connected via RainbowKit/Wagmi (MetaMask)

 ## Network support